cscart/docs/en/payments/apple-and-google-pay/index.rst

     * Allow your buyers to pay via Braintree.

-    * Accept payments via PayPal, Apple Pay and Google Pay.
+    * Accept payments via PayPal.

     * Issue refunds right from the admin panel.